LunaticInAHat/liboodle/README.md

  - Decode symbols, via the Symbol-Coder layer
  - Emit decompressed data bytes

-As an LZ-style dictionary decompressor, the LZ layer has a concept of a "window", which bounds the amount of previously-decompressed data that can be referenced by "repeat" codes.
+As an LZ-style dictionary decompressor, the LZ layer has the concept of a "window", which bounds the amount of previously-decompressed data that can be referenced by "repeat" codes.
 The maximum operational size of the Oodle1 LZ window is configurable through its header, however there is a hard cap at 256KiB -- the window cannot be larger than this.

 When describing the `Decode` operation, we will additionally call on the concept of an "effective" window size, which is the operational window size, but not greater than the number of bytes already decompressed -- this value bounds the maximum possible offset, and is intrinsic to how repeat-offset symbols are decoded.

 A point of distinction between Oodle1's LZ scheme, as compared with a more typical LZ77 scheme, comes in how it encodes the offsets of repeat codes.
 The offset is not a single integer number; instead, it is formed from three distinct fields, which (presented in the order in which they must be decoded) are:
- - A "one-byte" field ('1b')
+ - A "one-byte" field (`1b`)
- - A "one-k" field ('4b')
+ - A "one-k" field (`4b`)
- - A "four-byte" field ('1k')
+ - A "four-byte" field (`1k`)

 The total offset is formed using the expected mathematical operation: `(1k * 1024) + (4b * 4) + 1b`

 As a more major deviation from "classical" LZ77, which uses a single set of Huffman codes for decoding symbols in all contexts, Oodle1's LZ layer is quite "context-dependent"; it does not get its symbols from a single Symbol-Coder, and instead has as many as 327 Symbol-Coders at its disposal, to decode symbols from various contexts:

 Four (4) decoders are used for decoding literals, selected on the basis of the number of bytes thus far decompressed, modulo 4.
-This scheme can be expected to provide excellent results when dealing with 8-bit RGBA image data, as each decoder will see the values of only a single color component (Red, Green, Blue, or Alpha), which can reasonably be expected to change fairly slowly.
+This scheme can be expected to provide excellent results when dealing with 8-bit RGBA image data, as each decoder will see the values of only a single color component (Red, Green, Blue, or Alpha), which can reasonably be expected to change fairly slowly, in typical game texture data.
 This design likely also lends itself to 32-bit floating-point values, where the exponent bits tend to take on a fairly confined set of values, in typical data.

 Sixty-five (65) decoders are used for decoding repeat lengths.
 The decoder to use is selected by the length of the *previous* decoded repeat length-code (which is not precisely the same thing as the previously decoded repeat length, as we will discuss soon).